k-harker/hass-autelis-integration/readme.md

     * Pool
     * Spa (this is the same as putting it in Spa mode)
     * Solar Heat
+    * Cleaner
   * for the Aux (e.g. lights)
     * It will use the names configured in the Autelis controller.
-If the name starts with "AUX" or if the name is empty, it will not be included in Home Assistant.
+    * If the name starts with "AUX" or if the name is empty, it will not be included in Home Assistant.
+    * If the aux name starts with "Cleaner" it will not be included so that you don't have two "Cleaner" switches
   * for the Macros
     * It will use the names configured in the Autelis controller.
-If the name starts with "MACRO" or if the name is empty, it will not be included in Home Assistant.
+    * If the name starts with "MACRO" or if the name is empty, it will not be included in Home Assistant.
-* Sensors for
+* Sensors for (support both )
     * Air Temp
     * Solar Temp
     * Spa Temp